A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Some reference-based techniques have been adapted for the open-world text-guided setting.
+\paragraph{Adaptations} Some reference-based techniques have been adapted for the open-world text-guided setting.
 For example, the authors of DAVE~\cite{DBLP:conf/cvpr/PelhanLZK24} introduced minor adjustments to their architecture, particularly in the cluster selection process during the verification stage.
-In this approach, the text prompt embedding is derived using the Contrastive Language–Image Pretraining (CLIP) model~\cite{DBLP:conf/icml/RadfordKHRGASAM21} and compared to the CLIP embeddings of the identified clusters.
+In this approach, the text prompt embedding is derived using the CLIP model~\cite{DBLP:conf/icml/RadfordKHRGASAM21} and compared to the CLIP embeddings of the identified clusters.
 Cluster embeddings are computed by masking out image regions outside the bounding boxes associated with each cluster and then obtaining the CLIP embedding for the remaining regions.
 Cosine distances are calculated between the text embedding and each cluster embedding, and clusters with less than 85\% of the highest prompt-to-cluster similarity score are classified as outliers.
 Similarly, the authors of TFPOC~\cite{DBLP:conf/wacv/Shi0Z24} enabled textual inputs to define object classes.
 Their method begins with a coarse similarity map generated using CLIP-Surgery~\cite{DBLP:journals/corr/abs-2304-05653}, an enhanced variant of CLIP.
 From this map, reference objects are identified through a series of steps: the similarity map is binarized, the largest connected component (likely containing the target objects) is isolated, and bounding boxes are created around sub-regions within this component for further refinement.
 These bounding boxes are then used as prompts for Segment Anything Model~\cite{DBLP:conf/iccv/KirillovMRMRGXW23}, producing a high-quality similarity map.
 In another approach, the authors of~\cite{DBLP:conf/aaai/0018C24} employed CLIP to generate a prompt mask inspired by MaskCLIP~\cite{DBLP:conf/eccv/ZhouLD22}.
 Cosine distance was utilized to compute the matching score between predefined text features and the corresponding visual features.
-In PseCo~\cite{DBLP:conf/cvpr/HuangD0ZS24}, similar to the few-shot setting, the authors used the CLIP text embeddings as classification weights when only known class names.
+In PseCo~\cite{DBLP:conf/cvpr/HuangD0ZS24}, similar to the few-shot setting, the authors used the CLIP text embeddings as classification weights when only known class names. \csname rev4round3\endcsname{Finally, CountDiff~\cite{DBLP:conf/eccv/HuiWRL24} can be straightforwardly switched to perform open-world text-guided CAC by obtaining the object-specific embedding leveraging the pre-trained text encoder in the text-to-image diffusion model }